DebraChen/AbsoluteValue/README.md

 9. Test video(Newest version)
   https://youtu.be/SaLwIrKgMDQ

+10. Challenges

-10. Research summary and interview review are included in the Essay, will not be upload online considering caring and privacy
+11. Research summary and interview review are included in the Essay, will not be upload online considering caring and privacy